dnhmphrs/wellcome-trust-api/README.md

 - Rebuild in Python after Rust hurt my soul
 - Run Local Server - available at localhost:5000
 - Current Date is set to 2021-12-31 to make the code run better, API data is out of date.
+- No Testing implented, and .env values stored in main file.

 ###  Run Local Server
 ```